 In June 2019, the Company entered into multiple agreements with Baker Hughes Company ("Baker Hughes") under which Baker Hughes received a three-year subscription to use the Company's software.
 These agreements were revised in June 2020 to extend the term to five years and modify the subscription fees due.
-Under the revised agreements, Baker Hughes has made minimum, non-cancelable revenue commitments, which are inclusive of their direct subscription fees and third party revenue generated through a joint marketing arrangement with Baker Hughes, in the amount of \$46.7 million in fiscal year 2020, \$53.3 million in fiscal year 2021, \$75.0 million in fiscal year 2022, \$125.0 million in fiscal year 2023, and \$150.0 million in fiscal year 2024.
-During the fiscal year ended April 30, 2021, the Company recognized total revenue of \$55.9 million related to this arrangement.
-For future periods, any shortfalls against the total annual revenue commitment made to the Company by Baker Hughes will be assessed and recorded.
+Under the revised agreements, Baker Hughes has made minimum, non-cancellable revenue commitments, which are inclusive of their direct subscription fees and third party revenue generated through a joint marketing arrangement with Baker Hughes, in the amount of \$46.7 million in fiscal year 2020, \$53.3 million in the fiscal year ending April 30, 2021, \$75.0 million in the fiscal year ending April 30, 2022, \$125.0 million in the fiscal year ending April 30, 2023, and \$150.0 million in the fiscal year ending April 30, 2024.
+The Company also agreed to pay Baker Hughes a sales commission on subscriptions and services offerings it resold in excess of these minimum revenue commitments.